MaterializeInc/materialize/doc/user/content/ingest-data/segment.md

 ## Next steps

-With Materialize ingesting your Rudderstack data, you can start exploring it, computing real-time results that stay up-to-date as new data arrives, and serving results efficiently.
+With Materialize ingesting your Segment data, you can start exploring it, computing real-time results that stay up-to-date as new data arrives, and serving results efficiently.
 For more details, check out the [Segment documentation](https://segment.com/docs/connections/destinations/catalog/actions-webhook/) and the